krahets/hello-algo/en/docs/chapter_tree/array_representation_of_tree.md

 It's worth noting that **complete binary trees are very suitable for array representation**.
 Recalling the definition of a complete binary tree, `None` appears only at the bottom level and towards the right, **meaning all `None` values definitely appear at the end of the level-order traversal sequence**.

 This means that when using an array to represent a complete binary tree, it's possible to omit storing all `None` values, which is very convenient.
-The Figure 7-15  gives an example.
+Figure 7-15 gives an example.

 ![Array representation of a complete binary tree](array_representation_of_tree.assets/array_representation_complete_binary_tree.png){ class="animation-figure" }